tpriyanshu90/tpriyanshu90/README.md

 - ⚡ Fun fact: ...
 -->
 ## Hi Devs👋 ![Total Views](https://views.whatilearened.today/views/github/tpriyanshu/tpriyanshu.svg)
-I build lots of demos of various web apps which I try while learning.
+I am a professional Software Engineer and Full Stack Web Developer.
+I enjoy working on latest techs.
 Most of them are built using latest Javascript Technologies, and so you can certainly call me a JavaScript fanatic.

 I am a Software Engineer, Full stack Web developer, Data Engineer and freelancer.
 For more information about me (and a whole lot of mysteries), check out my [portfolio](https://tpriyanshu.bitbucket.io)